BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_06.md

 This time ZEL comes at us with both a PULSE and three Eeveelutions.
 The first three members of the team aren't particularly tough - something with a bit of physical bulk and a healing option can take Umbreon, while a fast physical attacker or two can deal with Glaceon and Espeon.

 The PULSE Muk can be difficult to deal with.
-It has a bit more speed than Tangrowth, but still not enough that you won't be able to outspeed it with most Pokémon.
+It has a bit more speed than Tangrowth, but still not enough that you won't be able to outspeed it with most Pokemon.
 It's Protean ability gives it STAB on field boosted Discharge and Muddy Water and makes it a bit hard to plan your offense since it changes types.
 While its 97 Sp.
 Atk isn't monumental, with 105 HP, 250 Special Defense, and Leftovers, you won't really be able to do anything to it with special moves.
 Knock Off is a good idea here to prevent it's recovery, or you can opt to hit really hard with two or three physical attackers that are able to capitalize on Protean with moves super effective against Poison / Ground / Water / Electric depending on what it's used last.

 Once you win, you'll get the *Harbor Key*.